Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Edits a role from the server.
+Edits a setting of a role.

 .. _admin-command-editrole-name: